 Failing to adjust speed to weather conditions

 Different weather conditions require different driving behaviors.
 For example, sunny weather requires little to no adjustment in your driving.
-Alternatively, when it’s snowing or hailing out, you’ll want to drive very slowly to avoid your vehicle from losing traction with the ground.
+Alternatively, when it’s snowing or raining, you’ll want to drive more slowly to avoid your vehicle from losing traction with the ground.
 Failing to do so could result in an impending danger for you and vehicles around you.

 Never reviewing the rules of the road

 While it is true that most basic driving rules do not change, it is always important to review them in order to make sure you are always compliant.
 Believe it or not, much of the information you retain when studying for your driver’s license test is forgotten by the time you go for your first renewal.

 The Zutobi app was made specifically for this purpose.
 Instead of sifting through hundreds of pages in a driver’s handbook, users can simply engage with their gamified permit test app while learning everything they need to know about driving in their specific state.
 Available on both smartphone, tablet, and desktop devices, Zutobi is the perfect app for everyone!